-Will my Medical Office Assistant (MOAs) be provided with a separate ZOOM for Healthcare license?8 Who will pay for my ZOOM for Healthcare account?8 What happens if my clinic has already paid for ZOOM for Healthcare accounts?8 Can a shared email (e.g. clinic email) be used to create an account?8 Can I use my personal ZOOM account for Virtual Health Visits?8 Can I use my PHSA ZOOM for Healthcare account for personal visits?9 What if I have a personal ZOOM account linked to my work email, but I need to upgrade to a ZOOM for Healthcare account?9 Will the information from my existing ZOOM account be transferred to my ZOOM for Healthcare account?9 What if I want to keep my existing ZOOM account for personal meetings?9 REQUESTING YOUR ZOOM FOR HEALTHCARE ACCOUNT9 Do I need an account if ZOOM is already installed on my work computer?9 How do I request an account?9 ACTIVATING YOUR ZOOM FOR HEALTHCARE ACCOUNT9 How do I activate my ZOOM for Healthcare account?9 What should I do if I haven't received an activation email?9 What should I do if my account activation email has expired?9 MANAGING YOUR ZOOM FOR HEALTHCARE
+Will my Medical Office Assistant (MOAs) be provided with a separate ZOOM for Healthcare How do I know I'm logged into my ZOOM for Healthcare and not a personal account?
+10 license?
+What kind of Virtual Meetings does ZOOM for Healthcare support?10 account?
+On what devices can I access ZOOM for Healthcare?10 Can a shared email (e.g. clinic email) be used to create an account?8 Can I use different computers (i.e. home vs. office) to conduct virtual visits with the same account?10 Can I use my personal ZOOM account for Virtual Health Visits?8 How do I change the e-mail address associated with my ZOOM account?
+10 Can I use my PHSA ZOOM for Healthcare account for personal visits?9 How do I change the e-mail address associated with my ZOOM account?
+10 What if I have a personal ZOOM account linked to my work email, but I need to upgrade to a ZOOM for Healthcare account?9 How do I check what version of the ZOOM desktop or mobile app I am running?
+10 How do I update ZOOM to the latest version?
+Will the information from my existing ZOOM account be transferred to my ZOOM for Healthcare account?9 What safeguards are in place to protect privacy & security when using my PHSA ZOOM for What if I want to keep my existing ZOOM account for personal meetings?9 Healthcare Account?
+REQUESTING YOUR ZOOM FOR HEALTHCARE ACCOUNT9 privacy & security is protected?
+Do I need an account if ZOOM is already installed on my work computer?9 FOR HEALTHCARE How do I request an account?9 ZOOM for my virtual care visits?11 ACTIVATING YOUR ZOOM FOR HEALTHCARE ACCOUNT9 How do I schedule meetings?
+How do I activate my ZOOM for Healthcare account?9 email address?
+Can I send the invite directly from ZOOM?
+What should I do if I haven't received an activation email?9 How can I personally send my personal meeting ID link to patients who do not have What should I do if my account activation email has expired?9 scheduled appointments?
+Can I book meetings that happen concurrently MANAGING YOUR ZOOM FOR HEALTHCARE ACCOUNT10 using the same account?
+12